Aegiq/lightworks/docs/source/sdk/circuit.rst

     :align: center

 .. note::
-    Despite the display only showing 4 modes, the circuit will now have 5 modes total.
+    Despite the display showing 4 numbered modes, the circuit will now have 5 modes total.
 This will lead to an increase in job execution time, particularly if lots of heralded photons are used.

 Other Functionality
 -------------------